Orthogonal-Research-Lab/Cognitive-Relativity/Super-Perceptors and UHF/notes.md

 Tradeoff between sampling rate (low) and planning ability (high).
 Relativity is where this tradeoff breaks down, in the presence of UHF stimuli.

-In precursor blog post, one mechanism is the animation bottleneck (early attentional selection related).
+In precursor blog post (["Perceptual Time and the Evolution of Informational Investment"](https://syntheticdaisies.blogspot.com/2013/09/perceptual-time-and-evolution-of.html)), one mechanism is the animation bottleneck (related to early attentional selection).
+The bottleneck refers to the ability to process UHF stimuli without the proper physiology (insect eyes versus human eyes, or technologically-driven high-frequency stimuli).